Random Unitary Representations of Surface Groups II: The large $n$ limit: Topology

 \end{lem}

 \begin{proof} Since $w$ is a shortest element representing some non-identity conjugacy class in $\Gamma_{g}$, in the language of \cite{MPasympcover}, $L_{w}$ is a boundary reduced tiled surface.
 Then the proof of \cite[Lem.
-4.20]{MPasympcover} contains the result stated in the lemma. \end{proof} This inequality plays a crucial role in the next section.
+5.18]{MPasympcover} contains the result stated in the lemma.
+The basic idea of the proof is not complicated and goes back to Dehn \cite{Dehn}: if there are too many edges (i.e. $\e(P)$ is large) then one can find a string of letters in the reduced word of $w$ (e.g. $aba^{-1}b^{-1}c$) that can be shortened using the relator $R$ (e.g. $aba^{-1}b^{-1}c=dcd^{-1}$). \end{proof} This inequality plays a crucial role in the next section.